 Volunteers may be the first responders on the scene after a major earthquake or other disaster.
 They will be ineffective or at personal risk unless they have received proper disaster response training.
 The CERT program provides this crucial training.

+Due to COVID-19, all classes are postponed until further notice.
 CERT training consists of 20 hours of hands-on class instruction, and a four to six hour online didactic section.
 The course meets weekly over a six-week period.
 Topics include:

 Basic fire suppression

 Light search and rescue

 Please call 510-494-4244 for CERT class registration.
 If you want to learn how to prepare yourself but are not sure about volunteering for the City of Fremont, you should take the course on Personal Emergency Preparedness (PEP).